terrapower/armi/doc/user/grids.rst

              B   D
            A   C

-Figure 7 shows a plot of the above four-ring example.
+The figure below shows a plot of the above four-ring example.
 If you are copying from this example, please note that each ring is filled with a different letter.
 Hopefully this makes your translation easier.

 .. figure:: /.static/lattice_map_four_ring_hex.png
     :align: center

-    Figure 7: Four-ring, third-core, flats up hexagonal lattice map.
+    Four-ring, third-core, flats up hexagonal lattice map.

 Five-Ring, Third-Core Hex Maps